gk646/cxstructs/README.md

     - this allows for large datasets but might be slower

 In order to allow for a multitude of data, k-NN has a generic interface.
-There is an abstract base class which you can use but really any type for as long as it has those basic getter functions.
+There is an abstract base class which you can use but really any type works for as long as it has those basic getter functions.
 You can define your categories as you like.
 2D Example: